helanga/MechaCar_Statistical_Analysis/README.md

 - By using the dataset MechaCar_mpg dataset,we can say vehicle_length( p value -5.08e-08) and ground clearence (p value - 5.21e-08) have significant impact on mpg.

+- And variables vehicle_weight(p value - 0.0776) and AWD(p-valu - 0.1852) are  seems to be random variables and does not have significant impact on mpg.

 Q2) Is the slope of the linear model considered to be zero?
 Why or why not?

 - There is significant relationship between independent variables (vehicle length,ground clearence) and the dependent variable (mpg),so the slope is not zero.